-from the time-to-reconsider dept
+from the and-hopefully,-head-off-further-damaging-CFAA-precedent dept

 Andrew "Weev" Auernheimer is appealing his 41 month prison sentence (and its accompanying fine of $73,000).
 Many members of the security community have expressed concern with this ruling, especially in light of other CFAA cases.
 Auernheimer's exposure of AT&T's security hole doesn't really seem like the sort of thing that should be punished, at least not with multiple years in jail and a hefty fine.
 Then there's the unsettling feeling that the US prosecutors pushed hard for a prison sentence because they found Weev unlikable.

 Fortunately for Weev (and others who have or will run afoul of the CFAA), Orin Kerr has stepped up to offer pro bono representation in Auernheimer's appeal (along with members of the EFF).
 Kerr, most recently spotted here going head-to-jackass with Rep. Gohmert over the legality of "destroying" a hacker's computer, has a very thorough post discussing his reasons for joining the fray.
 Basically, it boils down to this: nearly everything about the government's decision is wrong, which is problematic if this ruling is going to be used as precedent in future CFAA cases.